wp-plugins-mirror/wordfence/readme.txt

 == Changelog ==

+= 7.4.3 - January 13, 2020 =
+* Improvement: Added WAF coverage for an Infinite WP authentication bypass vulnerability.
+* Improvement: The malicious URL scan now includes protocol-relative URLs (e.g., //example.com)
+* Improvement: Malware signatures are now better applied to large files read in multiple passes.
+* Improvement: Added a scan issue that will appear when one or more paths are skipped due to scan settings excluding them.
+* Changed: AJAX endpoints now send the application/json Content-Type header.
+* Changed: Updated text on scan issues for plugins removed from wordpress.org to better indicate possible reasons.
+* Changed: Added compatibility messaging for reCAPTCHA when WooCommerce is active.
+* Fixed: Added missing $wp_query->set_404() call when outputting a 404 page on a custom action.
+* Fixed: Fixed the logout username display in Live Traffic broken by a change in WordPress 5.3.
+* Fixed: Improved the response callback used for the WAF status check during extended protection installation.
+* Fixed: The "Require 2FA for all administrators" notice is now automatically dismissed if an administrator sets up 2FA.

 = 7.4.2 - December 3, 2019 =
 * Improvement: Increased performance of IP CIDR range comparisons.
 * Improvement: Added parameter signature to remote scanning for better validation during forking.